-Pierre Koshakji Mr Koshakji is a co-founder of Apollo Development, LLC, a purpose formed entity to develop Solar Tower power stations in the state of Texas Chairman (Appointed 5 December 2018) with a more recent revised purpose to work with EnviroMission on the Commercialisation of the Solar Tower power station developments in the United States (subject to satisfaction of terms contained within the MOU announced on 26 April 2018).
+Mr Koshakji is a co-founder of Apollo Development, LLC, a purpose formed entity to develop Solar Tower power stations in the state of Texas with a more recent revised purpose to work with EnviroMission on the Commercialisation of the Solar Tower power station developments in the United States (subject to satisfaction of terms contained within the MOU announced on 26 April 2018).

 Mr Koshakji is co-chair and co-founder of Stream Energy, a successful Texas based energy retailer with revenues that have grown in excess of US \$7 billion over 13 years of its operation.

 Mr Koshakji served as chair of the executive committee of the National Energy Marketers Association (USA) and served on its board of directors through 2021.

 Mr Koshakji has served as chief executive and president overseeing the reorganisation of several public and private companies highlighted by his role as a director at Hunt Sports Enterprises under Lamar Hunt and as Deputy Executive Director for the FIFA World Cup/ National Organising Committee - 1994 Dallas venue.

 Mr Koshakji has worked in engineering roles including as a consultant with KPMG in Kuwait following his undergraduate degree in engineering at Vanderbilt University and a graduate degree in business at the Cox School Southern Methodist University.

-Andrew J Draffin Andrew Draffin is a partner of the accounting firm DW Accounting & Advisory Pty Ltd. He holds a Bachelor of Commerce and is a member of Non-Executive Director the Chartered Accountants Australia and New Zealand.
-Andrew is a Company Secretary director and Chief Financial Officer of both listed and private companies across a broad range of industries.
+Andrew Draffin is a partner of the accounting firm DW Accounting & Advisory Pty Ltd. He holds a Bachelor of Commerce and is a member of the Chartered Accountants Australia and New Zealand.
+Andrew is a director and Chief Financial Officer of both listed and private companies across a broad range of industries.
 His focus is on financial reporting, treasury management, management accounting and corporate services, areas where he has gained oved 17 years experience.

-John Hassard Dr Hassard has led on the development of the EnviroMission Intellectual Property portfolio for the last five years; he has been working in the Non-Executive Director (appointed 10 March 2020, Resigned 27 renewable energy sector for the last 21 years and on the Solar Cyclone May 2022) Tower for over 5 years.
+Dr Hassard has led on the development of the EnviroMission Intellectual Property portfolio for the last five years; he has been working in the renewable energy sector for the last 21 years and on the Solar Cyclone Tower for over 5 years.
 He has a PhD in Particle Physics, and was a Faculty member of both Harvard University and Cornell University, for over 5 years and of Imperial College for over 32 years.
 In addition to managing the IP portfolio, Dr Hassard leads on the SCT development in the Middle East North Africa region.
 Long-term leave of absence in the GCC for over 8 years and currently lives there and the UK.
 Founded 9 companies in the UK and Middle East, from which he has successfully exited four.
 Award-winning technologies and many patents in optoelectronics, biotechnology and biomedicine, environmental sensing-Hassard is skilled in IP management, renewable energy and in security Co-founded the Institute for Security, Science and Technology at Imperial College.
-He has pioneered successful classes such as Environmental Physics and Entrepreneurship for Physicists Over 300 refereed publications across a wide range of physics topics Andrew has worked for EnviroMission for 15 years and has extensive Andrew Forte knowledge of finance, securities, intellectual asset management and IT Executive Director (appointed 30 May 2022) related activities.
-He was awarded the Griffith University's 'Award for Academic Excellence 2018' upon completion of his MBA, has completed his PGDip in Business Administration and secured a certificate 3 in
+He has pioneered successful classes such as Environmental Physics and Entrepreneurship for Physicists Over 300 refereed publications across a wide range of physics topics

+Andrew has worked for EnviroMission for 15 years and has extensive knowledge of finance, securities, intellectual asset management and IT related activities.
+He was awarded the Griffith University's 'Award for Academic Excellence 2018' upon completion of his MBA, has completed his PGDip in Business Administration and secured a certificate 3 in Engineering and Production systems